The Superior First-Timer’s Guide to Attending the Masters

 The Masters is arguably the most well-known and beloved golf event on the PGA Tour, and for good reason.
 From its stately, manicured greens and prestigious clubhouse to its time-honored traditions, there is so much to learn, explore, and love about this tournament.
-The 2026 Masters Tournament runs April 9-12, 2026, at Augusta National Golf Club, with Masters Week beginning on Monday, April 6.
+The 2027 Masters Tournament is scheduled for approximately April 7‑10, 2027, at Augusta National Golf Club, with Masters Week beginning on Monday, April 7.
 Attending the Masters is an experience you won’t soon forget, but it can be a lot to take in if this is your first time in Augusta.

 Planning your first trip to the Masters?
-Contact our team to explore VIP hospitality packages for the 2026 tournament.
-For a detailed breakdown of what to wear, see our what to wear to the Masters.
+Contact our team to explore VIP hospitality packages for the 2027 tournament.
+For a detailed breakdown of what to wear, see our what to wear to the Masters dress code guide.

 Whether you’re traveling with our Superior team or on your own, here are our top tips for first-time attendees to make the most of your trip to Augusta.